What's the best way to improve agent performance in consumer finance?

-Then you can dig further.
-Now that you know some details of Agent B’s FCR metric success, you can look into their responses within those call types.
+Now that you know some details of Agent B’s success, you can look into their responses.
 What script are they using?
-Do they have a specific connection?
 What other things happen on that call?

 If Agent C gets a compliment on every call, you might want to know why.
 What if it turned out that Agent C had a perfect script for supporting their contact through the conversation?
-You’d likely want to quickly replicate that behavior.
+You’d want to quickly replicate that behavior.

 Step 1: Implement an automated notes and summarization solution.

-Discover what’s happening at scale (e.g., satisfaction scores are low in comparison to last year across the board), in a given timeframe and segment (RPC calls fell this month in this segment) and at an individual level (Agent A’s payment rate is down long-term.).
+Discover what’s happening at scale (e.g., satisfaction scores are low in comparison to last year across the board), in a given timeframe and segment (RPC calls fell this month in this segment) and at an individual level (Agent A’s payment rate is down long-term).

-Insights for Action
+Insights for action

-With a report like this — but featuring your specific reporting section categories and metrics — your contact center can address a lot of new options and opportunities.
-The best part is that all of this comes from data you’re already creating and “using”: your call notes.
+With detailed reporting on qualitative metrics, your contact center can address a lot of new options and opportunities.
+The best part is that all of this comes from data your agents are already creating: call notes.